Harvest Moon GB: Tools and items

 There are a wide variety of tools in Harvest Moon GB.
 At the beginning of the game, the tools available are the axe, hoe, hammer, watering can (obtained after buying the first crop seeds), and sickle.
 These tools may be improved, turning into "super" tools.
 The player may also receive a fishing rod, pickaxe and umbrella after reaching their grandfather's goal.

 Reception

 Harvest Moon GB was fairly well received, earning a 7.2/10 review from Nintendo Power.
-GameSpot gave it a 7.4/10, saying "Harvest Moon [GB] is a relaxing and rewarding simulation of the simple life on the farm ... [but] you're better off waiting for the Game Boy Color version."
+GameSpot gave it a 7.4/10, saying the game found it to be a relaxing and rewarding simulation of farm life while saying players should wait for the Game Boy Color version.
 IGN gave the GBC version a 6.0/10, saying "Without the dating aspects and with only a few mini-quests to play through, Harvest Moon GBC is a lightweight version of a feathery game."
 Total Game Boy praised the game, stating the gameplay was "extremely rewarding", praising the "certain charm" of the "childlike quality" of the game's tone.